Identifying Nonlinear Dynamics with High Confidence from Sparse Data: Introduction

 \begin{description} \item[Step 2.]
 Choose a finite cell complex $\cX$ \cite{lefschetz} whose geometric realization as a regular CW-complex \cite{hatcher} is $X$.
-Construct a closed set $G \subset X\times X$ with the following property: $G$ is the geometric realization of products of cells from $\cX$ and each fiber $G_x := G\cap \left(\{x\} \times X\right)$, $x\in X$, is nonempty and contractible.
+Construct a closed set $G \subset X \times X$ with the following property: $G$ is the geometric realization of products of cells from $\cX$ and each fiber $G_x := G\cap \left(\{x\} \times X\right)$, $x\in X$, is nonempty and contractible.
 Use the combinatorial representation of $G$ to identify potential dynamics and compute their associated Conley indexes (see Section~\ref{sec:conley}). \end{description}

+The set $G$ above represents a (coarse) combinatorial representation of the dynamics as follows: given a pair of cells $\xi \times \xi' \in \cX \times \cX$ whose geometric realization is contained in $G$, we say that $\xi$ maps to $\xi'$ under the combinatorial dynamics (see Sections~\ref{sec:conley} and \ref{sec:surrogate}).

 Given a GP $g$ we denote its graph by $\sG(g) := \setof{(x, g(x)) \mid x \in X}$.
 The Gaussian predictive distribution determines $\PP(\sG(g)\subset G)$.
+It is worth emphasizing that $g$ is the Gaussian process (a random variable) and not a realization of the Gaussian process.
+A \emph{sample path} (or a \emph{realization}) of the GP $g$ is a function $h \colon X \to \R^d$ that is obtained as a realization of $g$ as a random variable (a value of the random variable $g$).
+Our goal is to compute dynamics which is valid for all sample paths whose graphs are contained in $G$, that is, for all functions in the set

-Since the Conley index only depends on $G$, $\PP(\sG(g)\subset G)$ provides a lower bound on the probability that the dynamics identified in {\bf Step 2} occurs.
-From the discussion in Section~\ref{sec:conley}, in general smaller fibers $G_x$ lead to greater potential to identify dynamics.
+We denote $\PP(\mathcal{H})$ by $\PP(\sG(g)\subset G)$.
+Since the dynamics is computed using the combinatorial representation of $G$, and the Conley index only depends on $G$, the dynamics computed is valid for all functions in $\mathcal{H}$ and $\PP(\sG(g)\subset G)$ provides a lower bound on the probability that the dynamics identified in {\bf Step 2} occurs for the GP $g$.
+From the discussion in Section~\ref{sec:conley}, in general fibers $G_x$ with smaller diameters lead to greater potential to identify dynamics.

 For many applications, the focus is on particular dynamics and/or specific lower bounds on the confidence of the occurrence of the dynamics.
 Thus, we introduce a third step.

 \begin{description} \item[Step 3.]
 Modify $G \subset X\times X$ to both preserve the dynamics of interest and maximize $\PP(\sG(g)\subset G)$. \end{description}

 In this paper we construct $G$ as described in Section~\ref{sec:surrogate}.
 In this case, the probability $\PP(\sG(g)\subset G)$ provides a \emph{confidence level} that the computed dynamics is valid.